lsst/rtn-045/index.rst

 List the packages being taught first (e.g., ``afwDisplay`` for a notebook about displaying images), and then supporting packages
 (e.g., ``lsst.daf.butler`` for a notebook about displaying images).
 It is acceptable to omit basic support packages (e.g., ``os``, ``glob``, ``numpy``, ``matplotlib``).
-The contents of cells two through five are used to generate a table of notebook metadata in the README.md file for the repository.
+The contents of cells two through five are used to automatically generate a table of notebook metadata in the README.md file for the repository.

 The sixth and seventh markdown cells should contain the credits and acknowledgments, and information about where users should go to get support.